 Installing Artificial Grass Over Concrete in St Helens

 Perhaps the most unappealing and ugly of surfaces that you can have in your garden or on your property in St Helens is concrete.
 It's neither very pleasant to look at nor at all safe for children to play on.
 So, can artificial grass be used to cover up and beautify a concrete surface?
 Providing that the surface is dry, smooth and clean, then yes it can be used for this purpose, in fact artificial grass will add a bit of extra padding so it will be safer for both children and adults, and also add some welcome colour to that drab and bare chunk of concrete.

 Synthetic grass could also be used on concrete balconies in St Helens, along with the exterior of commercial structures, leisure centres, school playgrounds and gymnasiums.
 Your local artificial grass installation specialist will do a survey of the area of concrete, sweep and prep the surface, remove any loose fragments, dust and moss, and possible pour a coating of self-levelling compound if required.
 As soon as the surface is set and dry, it can be covered with a suitable shock pad or underlay, before being finished off with the artificial grass material that you've chosen.

 Artificial Grass Edging St Helens

-If your artificial grass in St Helens is laid on something solid like slabs or concrete, you won't really need an edging, unless it's purely for decorative reasons.
-(Tags: Fake Grass Edging St Helens, Edging for Artificial Grass St Helens, Artificial Grass Edgings St Helens, Artificial Grass Edging St Helens).
+If your synthetic grass in St Helens is being laid onto something solid like paving slabs or concrete, you won't actually need an edging, unless it is purely for decorative reasons.
+(Tags: Artificial Grass Edging St Helens, Imitation Grass Edgings St Helens, Edgings for Artificial Grass St Helens, Artificial Grass Edgings St Helens).

 Waste Removal & Skip Hire St Helens